Hamish-McLean/Hamish-McLean/README.md

 I have also been working through some bioinformatics problems on [Rosalind](http://rosalind.info/about/).
 My work can be found in [this repository](rosalind).

-I have also been working on some IoT projects.
+I also have some IoT projects.